 The electrical charge can cause asystole or other arrhythmias or cause symptoms of brain dysfunction, such as loss of consciousness, confusion, or amnesia.

 Lightning injuries may be witnessed or unwitnessed.
 Unwitnessed injuries should be suspected when people found outside during or after storms have amnesia or are unconscious.
+All patients struck by lightning should be evaluated for traumatic injuries.

 ECG may be done if injury is severe.
 Cardiac enzymes are measured for patients with the following: